linagora/tmail-flutter/README.md

 You would be pleased to know we contributes a [JMAP Dart client](https://github.com/linagora/jmap-dart-client) that you can reuse to write your own applications.
 Feels free to open pull requests and enrich it!

+## Integration tests

+### Mobile
+- Our integration test suites leverage Patrol to ensure comprehensive testing coverage and high-quality performance for tmail-flutter across various devices and browsers.
+- This project is tested with BrowserStack - We are grateful to BrowserStack for providing the platform that allows us to test our project with such ease and reliability.

 ## How to contribute
 Everyone can contribute at their own level, even if they only give a few minutes of their time.
 Whatever you do, your help is very valuable.
 - Translation: https://hosted.weblate.org/projects/linagora/teammail/